Efficient measure of information backflow with a quasistochastic process: Majorization of quasiprobability distributions

 and $\mathbf{q} \succ \mathbf{q}'$ denotes that $\mathbf{q}$ majorizes $\mathbf{q}'$ in the preorder sense such that there exists a bistochastic map $A$ that satisfies the relation $A\mathbf{q} = \mathbf{q}'$.

-The result above establishes the Schur-concavity property and monotonicity of Renyi-$\alpha$ entropy on the set of quasiprobability distributions under a subset of $\alpha$ values.
-Moreover, the choice of $\alpha$ also ensures that the function is real-valued and satisfies many of the properties that Renyi originally invoked \cite{brandenburger2024signed}.
+The result above establishes the Schur-concavity property and monotonicity of R{\'e}nyi-$\alpha$ entropy on the set of quasiprobability distributions under a subset of $\alpha$ values.
+Moreover, the choice of $\alpha$ also ensures that the function is real-valued and satisfies many of the properties that R{\'e}nyi originally invoked \cite{brandenburger2024signed}.